 Some of the symptoms of anxiety are unusually frightening.
-Most of us are used the nausea, the tension, the sweating, and the increased heart rate, but in some cases you may have an anxiety symptom so disturbing that the symptom alone causes more anxiety.
+Most of us are used to nausea, tension, sweating, and increased heart rate, but in some cases you may experience an anxiety symptom so disturbing that the symptom alone causes more anxiety.

 That's is often the case with tingling feet.
 Those who find their feet start tingling for no apparent reason often run straight to Google, and find that tingling feet is a symptom of terrible diseases, like diabetes, multiple sclerosis, heart failure and more.
 This adds to their anxiety and causes some serious health scares.
 But in many cases, tingling feet is just another forgotten symptom of anxiety.

 Different Types of Symptoms

 Everyone describes the tingling feet sensation differently.
 Some claim it's like their foot fell asleep and is waking up.
 Others experience more of a pain or burning feeling.
 All of these may be versions of the same anxiety symptom.

 Tingling feet - and similar sensations - may not seem to be related to anxiety.
 That's because for many, they're a byproduct of a symptom.
 When you struggle with anxiety, you become far more prone to hyperventilation.
 Hyperventilation is known to cause tingling in the hands and feet.

 Hyperventilation is when your body takes in more oxygen than it needs and expels too much carbon dioxide.
 For the person hyperventilating, it can feel as though they're not getting enough oxygen, so you start breathing deeper.
 Unfortunately this only makes the hyperventilation worse.